Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Equilibrium

 For a given auction format, the auctioneer's utility is

-where $EU()$ is the auctioneer's per-period expected utility.
-Note that, if the auctioneer is risk averse (i.e. his utility function is strictly concave), not all common auction formats maximize expected utility.
-The reason is that the variance of the revenues also matters.
-Nonetheless, for our purposes, it is enough to establish an upper bound to the auctioneer's utility, as the next lemma does (its proof is omitted).
+where $U(\cdot)$ denotes the auctioneer's per-period utility function and $\mathbb{E} [U(\cdot)]$ represents its expectation.
+If the auctioneer is risk-averse (i.e., $U(\cdot)$ is strictly concave), not all standard auction formats maximize expected utility, since the variance of revenues also affects the expected utility.
+However, to compare the dollar-based auction with the token-based alternative in the next section, it suffices to derive an upper bound on the auctioneer's utility.
+This is provided in the following lemma (its proof is omitted).

-\begin{lemma} Consider a given auction format, a given level of initial assets $w_1$, and realized period-1 revenues $ \sum_i^n b_{i,1}$.
-Define $w^*_2, ..., w^*_T$ as the unconstrained optimal sequence of assets in the absence of risk, that is \begin{small}
+\begin{lemma} Consider a given auction format, an initial asset level $w_1 \geq 0$, and realized period-1 revenues $\sum_{i=1}^n b_{i,1}$.
+Define $\{w_2^*, \dots, w_T^*\}$ as the unconstrained optimal sequence of asset holdings in the absence of risk, that is,